ossf/fuzz-introspector/doc/Architecture.md

 The post-processing part has some core analysis in the [post-processing](/post-processing/) and also plugin-like analyses in [post-processing/analyses](/post-processing/analyses/).

-The primary output of the post-processing logic is an HTML report that can interpreted by humans.
+The primary output of the post-processing logic is an HTML report that can be interpreted by humans.
 However, there is currently development taking place in extracting data that is useful by fuzzers to improve the fuzzing, e.g. the analysis plugin [fuzz_engine_input.py](/post-processing/analyses/fuzz_engine_input.py)